Monogamy relations for relativistically causal correlations: Conclusions

 \section{Conclusions}

 This work shows that relativistically causal correlations have to satisfy strong monogamy relations, which come about when multi-partite relativistically causal correlations in more than one spatial dimension are to be considered.
-Such scenarios arguably have to be included in the treatment if anyone is to take such correlations seriously.
+Such scenarios arguably have to be included in the treatment if {one} is to take such correlations seriously.

 This puts into question the explanation of these correlations via a jamming mechanism in terms of a device that an agent can voluntarily turn on, as such a device could be used to signal.
-This is problematic \emph{in any single reference frame} an explanation of these correlations may be attempted, not only when changing reference frames (which is known to lead to difficulties for explaining this type of correlation~\cite{HR_jam}).
-This monogamy is also problematic for the way we perform experiments, where we can usually assume that systems at far away space-time localions do not influence the correlations of our outcomes.
+This is problematic \emph{in any single reference frame} \chanfin{where} an explanation of these correlations may be attempted, not only when changing reference frames (which is known to lead to difficulties for explaining this type of correlation~\cite{HR_jam}). { These monogamy relations are} also problematic for the way we perform experiments, where we can usually assume that systems at far away space-time locations do not influence the correlations of our outcomes.

-This lack of control about a jamming mechanism also implies that it is not so obvious what the implications of relativistically causal correlations may be for cryptography, since it is not so clear to what extent anyone could actively make use of them.
-It further implies that, if there exists a mechanism that consistently jams the correlations of some parties, this may shield other parties from similar interferences, which may serve as an asset for salvaging some cryptographic protocols (of which several have already been shown to be compromised in this framework in~\cite{HR_jam, HR_jam2}).
+This lack of control about a jamming mechanism also implies that it is not so obvious what the implications of relativistically causal correlations may be for cryptography, since it is not so clear to what extent anyone could actively make use of them. { The monogamy relations further imply} that, if there exists a mechanism that consistently jams the correlations of some parties, this may shield other parties from similar interferences, which may serve as an asset for salvaging some cryptographic protocols (of which several have already been shown to be compromised in this framework in~\cite{HR_jam, HR_jam2}).